How Can You Prevent Injury While Cycling?

 Cyclists often complain about their knee pain and back getting hurt while riding.
 However, these injuries can be easily avoided and treated with simple care.
 Here are the best ways to prevent and cure cycling injury:

 The majority of us just get on our bikes and start cycling.
-However, you should move your muscles and connective tissues first to prepare them for pedaling.
+You should move your muscles and connective tissues first to prepare them for pedaling.

 Cycling can be a fairly static sport, requiring your muscles to stay in the same posture for a long time.
 Repetition of this posture increases the risk of fatigue.
 Try to move around when riding your bike and sit up straight to keep your spine extended.
 Twist from side to side a little and rotate your pelvis back and forth to get yourself out of the same position.